-Question Answer Marks EITHER 3(a) In what ways, and with what effects, does Webster shape an audience's response to the Duchess in The Duchess of Malfi ?
+Question Answer Marks EITHER 3(a) Discuss some of the dramatic effects created by Webster's presentation of different kinds of madness in The Duchess of Malfi .
 25 Mark according to the levels of response marking criteria.
 OR 3(b) Comment closely on the following extract from the play, showing its significance to the play's meaning and effects.
 In your answer you should pay close attention to Webster's dramatic methods.
 25 Mark according to the levels of response marking criteria.